 The shallow depth of the natural ocean pool means this is an activity perfect for all ages, and you don’t actually have to be able to swim.
 Regardless of your age or swimming ability, this is a surreal, eye-opening experience that you and your loved ones can cherish forever.

-Be warned that there is a risk attached to swimming with the stingrays, as they are beautiful but ultimately wild creatures of the ocean.
+Be warned that there is a risk attached to swimming with the stingrays, as they are beautiful but ultimately wild animals of the ocean.
 Make sure you listen to your guide and follow all instructions to the letter.

 With so many taxis, minivans and buses available to drive you from bar to bar, an Antigua beach bar crawl is the ideal way to end the day.
 Enjoy the local rum and listen to Caribbean beats as you watch the sunset on the island.

 Need a recommendation, or prefer to be guided on which bars you should frequent?
 The experts recommend Boom, near Nelson’s Dockyard National Park, and Turners Bar, on the beach at St. John’s, as just two spots that you should make sure you hit.